Minoro/Minoro/README.md

 - ⚡ Fun fact: ...
 -->

+I am a software developer, interested in Artificial Intelligence applied to real-world problems, causing a lot of confusion in a production environment :wink:

 - :office: I'm a software developer working at PARANACIDADE.
 - :city_sunrise: I'm currently developing the [Portal dos Municípios](https://portaldosmunicipios.pr.gov.br/): a plataform to help the urban development of cities in Paraná.
 - :computer: I'm also developing the [GurIA](https://sistemas.paranacidade.org.br/guria/): the company's Artificial Intelligence.
 Check it out, it's simple and open source.